 Partnerships are critically important in today's rapidly changing world.
 VALEES has collaborative partnerships with 21 secondary schools in the region, colleges and universities, regional and state offices of education, and numerous business partners and organizations who provide valuable advice and consultation in each CTE program area.

-Melissa Tassone is the 2013 Graphics Student of the Year award recipient in the VALEES region.
-She is a senior enrolled in Graphic Communications at Indian Valley Vocational Center.
-Her home school is Sandwich High School.
+Nelly Thom is the 2014 Graphics Student of the Year award recipient in the VALEES region.
+She is a senior enrolled in Graphic Communications at Oswego High School and will be attending Full Sail University, Winter Park, FL.

 College and Career Readiness is critically important for all our students.
 Waubonsee Community College has launched an initiative to promote discussions among high school and college professionals to ensure opportnties for student success.